Welcome to our News Page. We’ll be using this Page to report on recent test passes and success stories, and also to post topical articles.

 We’re often asked about the in-car technology we use as part of our lesson tool-kit.
 Many people see the tablet, but aren’t sure what we actually do with it.
 Well, apart from having transferred all our old colourful diagrams onto the I-Pad, there are 3 different tools that we’re now using routinely: Robosoul Driver Training Apps: These are interactive apps which we use to help our students visualise various routines and procedures.

-A massive achievement as Stuart had been quite an apprehensive driver having previously lost a close relative in a tragic car accident some years ago.
+Stuart was too shy to have a photograph taken.
+But what a massive achievement as Stuart had been quite an apprehensive driver having previously lost a close relative in a tragic car accident some years ago.
 Well done Stuart on overcoming your anxiety and finding a way forward to a lifetime of safe driving.

 Zoe Passed with Paul some time ago now, she wanted to drive because she was working in the TV and film industry as a costume designer and needed the flexibility to get to a range of far-flung locations when working on set.
 The reliance of public transport seemed to be limiting her opportunities, so I’m delighted to report that since getting her licence she's secured a top job on the set of Dr Who.
 I was so pleased when I saw her name appear in the closing credits.
 Many congratulations Zoe, and glad to have done my bit to help.